noxum/Cassowary.net/README.md

 The easiest way to use this fork is from the [nuget](https://www.nuget.org/packages/Cassowary/) package manager.

+## Status

+I am not personally actively using this at the moment.
+I will accept PRs but I am unlikely to dedicate much time to fixing bugs. **I would recommend using the *far* more powerful [Z3](https://github.com/Z3Prover/z3) solver built by Microsoft instead**.
+In my tests Z3 has shown itself to be generally faster than Cassowary at solving linear problems, whilst having the capacity to solve non-linear problems when required.

 ## Composing Constraints

 Creating complex constraints is very easy using the expression based extensions to the system: